Quiqui-dev/useful_scripts/README.md

-# useful_scripts
+# Purpose

-Collection of useful scripts for configuring a development environment.
+A repository of useful bash scripts which can be used for:

+    - Configuring development environment
+    - Creating directory structures for repos
+    - Generic pre-commit configurations for different languages